Exceptional Legal Representation

 Property division is one of the most complex family legal disputes following separation.
 Especially if you have been married for a long time or have significant high-value assets in the marriage, the asset division process can be lengthy and contentious.
 The Law Offices of Rachel M. Matos can lend a professional hand and advocate for your spousal and property interests in your property division case.

-Schedule a consultation online to discuss your legal options today.
+Schedule a consultation online to discuss your legal options with a Certified Financial Litigator today.

 Equitable Division in Massachusetts

 Massachusetts law requires that the division of property in a divorce be equitable and fair, which may or may not have to be equal.
 Spouses may either reach a property division agreement on their own or in mediation, or they will have to proceed to trial for the judge to make a final decision.

 There are a few key steps to preparing for equitable division – identifying the marital property up for division, assigning the value of each distributable asset, and actually dividing the property.